Community Programs Manager-Bilingual: English and Spanish

-Work Schedule: Full-time Monday thru Friday (40 hours per week, may require some evening and/or weekends)
+Work Schedule: Full-time (40 hours per week.
+Will require, on occasion, some evening, night and/or weekends)

 Agency Overview: La Casa de las Madres (La Casa) is a California not-for-profit corporation established to provide services for battered women and their children.
 Founded in 1976, La Casa is San Francisco’s oldest domestic violence program, providing comprehensive supportive services through an Emergency Shelter, 2-24 hour hotlines, non-residential Community Programs, and Community Education and Outreach Programs serving women, teens and children survivors of domestic violence.

 Our Mission: La Casa de las Madres’ mission is to respond to calls for help from domestic violence victims, of all ages, 24 hours a day, 365 days a year.
 We give survivors the tools to transform their lives.
 We seek to prevent future violence by educating the community and by redefining public perceptions about domestic violence.

 Position Summary: Under the direct supervision of the Program Director, the Community Programs Manager is responsible for managing and overseeing the provision of services to women, teens and their children in the community programs including: the Drop In Center, Teen Program, and the Domestic Violence Response Team.
 The Community Programs Manager will directly supervise program and project staff responsible for service delivery at the Drop-In Center, Hall of Justice – Special Victims Unit, and other locations throughout the community including schools, housing sites and other community based organizations as designated.
 Responsibilities include, but are not limited to the following:

 - Implement programs and delivery of services 24 hours a day, 365 days a year through effective management of agency staff and resources;

 - Supervise all community program staff members in both service provision and personnel matters.

 - Take an active role hiring, evaluation, supervisory, training, and disciplinary matters.